 SECOND PART

-Initially, sanatoria were built to prevent contagion by isolating patients comfortably.
-In the 20th century, architecture developed according to the principles of functionalism and followed the evolution of medicine: air, light, and sun entered buildings to strengthen patients and promote healing.
-Treatment was based on rest, nutrition, and pure air, known as the three "L"...Wool, bed, milk.
-Until antibiotics were effective against the infection, the sanatorium was the main treatment tool, a true machine à guérir.
-Its design was a collaboration between the doctor and the architect.
+Initially, sanatoria were built to prevent contagion, comfortably isolating the sick.
+In the twentieth century, architecture developed according to the criteria of functionalism and aligned with medical evolution: air, light, and sun entered the buildings to strengthen the sick and promote healing.
+Treatment was based on rest, nutrition, and pure air, that is, on the three "L"...
+Wool, bed, milk.
+Until antibiotics were effective against infection, the sanatorium was the primary tool for treatment, a true machine à guérir.
+The design involved collaboration between the doctor and the architect.

 LAST PART

-- Facebook: Museum of the Sanatoria of Sondalo
+- Facebook: Museum of Sanatoria of Sondalo

-- Instagram: Museum of the Sanatoria of Sondalo
+- Instagram: Museum of Sanatoria of Sondalo